cacay/MemoryPool/README.md

-MemoryPool
+Memory Pool
 ==========

-An easy to use memory pool allocator
+This is a template class implementation of a memory pool allocator that uses C++11 features